PRP vs PRF treatments – What’s the difference?

 PRP treatments vs PRF treatments – Which is best?

-All other things being equal, PRF, Platelet Rich Fibrin, treatments are superior to PRP, Platelet Rich Plasma.
+All other things being equal, PRF, Platelet Rich Fibrin, treatments offer a different processing approach to PRP, Platelet Rich Plasma.

 PRF offers: